urbit/docs/learn/hoon/hoon-tutorial/gall.md

 ### ++prep

 `++prep` is the arm that is called when an application is first started or when it's updated.
 This arm should be a gate that takes a `unit` of a noun and provides a way, if necessary, to make any changes to the application's data required by an upgrade.
+As a reminder, a `unit` is a type that may contain another type or it might contain `~`.
+They are used when there may or may not be some data available.

 Often when developing an application you will not initially care about the data.
 Here is a sample `++prep` arm that will simply throw away the previous application state.

 ```
 ++  prep
     |=  a=(unit *)
     `(quip move _+>.$)`[~ +>.$]
 ```

-[comment]: # (Up until this point in the Hoon tutorial it looks like the only place `unit`s have been mentioned is in 1.9, and it isn't defined there either.
-So we need to throw in a definition somewhere.)

 ### ++poke